-Boris Johnson’s busy agenda raises UK election speculation
+PM Boris Johnson’s agenda raises UK election speculation

 And Johnson is making a plethora of promises that go well beyond Brexit: boosting police numbers, increasing school spending, improving internet speeds, even building electric planes.

 Johnson has not given details of where the money would come from to pay for these plans, though he has threatened to withhold a payment of 39 billion pounds ($49 billion) as part of a Brexit divorce bill that May agreed to if there is no deal.

 Opponents say the money covers commitments the U.K. made while a member of the bloc, and must be paid in any event.
+European Union budget commissioner Guenther Oettinger was quoted Friday as telling the German daily Tagesspiegel that failure to pay “would threaten the credit standing of the United Kingdom.”

-Early elections can backfire, as May found out in 2017 when she called a snap poll to strengthen her hand in Brexit talks, only to lose the Conservative Party majority in Parliament.
+Early elections can backfire, as May found out when she called a snap poll to strengthen her hand in Brexit talks, only to lose the Conservative Party majority in Parliament.

 But Johnson has some advantages.
 The blustering populist is a better campaigner than the uncharismatic May.
 He faces an opposition Labour Party that’s demoralized and divided over whether to go through with Brexit or support staying in the EU.
 And he appears far readier than the fiscally cautious May to make expensive-sounding promises.